-A procurement automatically buys and sells compute to maintain a target number of nodes on a
+A procurement automatically buys and sells compute to maintain a target number of instances on a

 capacity.
 It participates in the market on your behalf, placing orders within